-Welding technology is a highly desired degree where the graduates are typically employed in manufacturing as certified welders in this high demand field.
+Welding technology is a highly desired degree program where the graduates are typically employed in manufacturing as certified welders in this high demand field.
 The associate degree assists the welder in being a well-rounded employee who desires advancement in their career whether it be in management, sales, purchasing, or procurement.

 The curriculum includes coursework in welding that is designed to prepare the student for various welding certifications.
-In addition, the degree offers coursework in some of the soft skilled and tangible areas of liberal arts.
+In addition, the degree offers coursework in some of the soft skills and tangible areas of liberal arts.
 The laboratory approach provides the student with ample opportunity to develop welding skill sets that are marketable in the workforce.

 The program is designed in conjunction with Orleans/Niagara BOCES programming.
 The state-of-the-art welding facilities and equipment at the Niagara BOCES campus are used for all welding instruction.
 The two campuses (NCCC and BOCES) are in close proximity being next door to each other.
 Commuting between the two campuses is well under one mile.